Before we start

 Working with scripts makes the steps you used in your analysis clear, and the code you write can be inspected by someone else who can give you feedback and spot mistakes.

 Working with scripts forces you to have a deeper understanding of what you are doing, and facilitates your learning and comprehension of the methods you use.

 Reproducibility is when someone else, including your future self, can obtain the same results from the same dataset when using the same analysis.

 R integrates with other tools to generate manuscripts from your code.
 If you collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.

-An increasing number of journals and funding agencies expect analyses to be reproducible, knowing R will give you an edge with these requirements.
+R is widely used in academia and in industries such as pharma and biotech.
+These organisations expect analyses to be reproducible, so knowing R will give you an edge with these requirements.

-With 10,000+ packages that can be installed to extend its capabilities, R provides a framework that allows you to combine analyses across many scientific disciplines to best suit the analyses you want to use on your data.
+With 10,000+ packages that can be installed to extend its capabilities, R provides a framework that allows you to combine statistical approaches from many scientific disciplines to best suit the analytical framework you need to analyze your data.
 For instance, R has packages for image analysis, GIS, time series, population genetics, and a lot more.